 Our policies

-The aim is that all Plan International’s operations, thematic portfolios, programmes, projects, activities, influencing work and interventions are designed and delivered in a manner that does no harm to children, programme participants, communities and staff.
+At Plan International safeguarding is not just what we do, but who we are.
+Our Safeguarding Policy and Preventing Sexual Harassment, Exploitation and Abuse (PSHEA) Policy enforce our commitment that all Plan International’s operations, thematic portfolios, programmes, projects, activities, influencing work and interventions are designed and delivered in a manner that does no harm to children, programme participants, communities, staff, volunteers and associates.

-• Empower children, young people and communities to make vital changes that tackle the root causes of discrimination against girls, exclusion and vulnerability.
+- Empower children, young people and communities to make vital changes that tackle the root causes of discrimination against girls, exclusion and vulnerability.

-• Drive change in practice and policy at local, national and global levels through
+- Drive change in practice and policy at local, national and global levels through

-• our reach, experience and knowledge of the realities children face.
+- our reach, experience and knowledge of the realities children face.

-• Work with children and communities to prepare for and respond to crises and to overcome adversity.
+- Work with children and communities to prepare for and respond to crises and to overcome adversity.

-• Support the safe and successful progression of children from birth to adulthood.
+- Support the safe and successful progression of children from birth to adulthood.

-Incidents in FY24
+Incidents in FY25

-We have had no reports of modern slavery or human trafficking in our supply chains in our financial year 2024.
+We have had no reports of modern slavery or human trafficking in our supply chains in our financial year 2025.

 Our commitment

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2025.

 Chair, Plan International UK

-Page last updated: 10 December 2024
+Page last updated: 4 December 2025